LGBT groups in Japan launch petition seeking equality law

 "In sports, you often have to hide who you really are, and in this environment you can't really feel safe and enjoy sports," Shimoyamada said Thursday, referring to bullying and harassment targeted at sexual minorities.
 "I have high expectations that an equality law can create an environment where people can speak up when they face discrimination.”

-Japan ranks among the lowest among OECD countries in LGBT equality, and does not even have a population estimate for sexual minorities, according to Yumiko Murakami, head of the OECD Tokyo Center.
+Japan ranks among the lowest among OECD countries for LGBT equality, and does not even have a population estimate for sexual minorities, according to Yumiko Murakami, head of the OECD Tokyo Center.

 Representatives of the groups sponsoring the petition said they plan to submit it to national lawmakers for parliamentary discussion and enactment next year.